An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Introduction

-We find that the interpretation of relevance in philosophy by Schutz \cite{schutz2011reflections} is closely related to RAG.
+\heading{Schutz's Philosophical Theory of Relevance} Relevance is foundational in information retrieval (IR) and remains widely debated \cite{mizzaro1998many}. \citet{saracevic1996relevance} discussed the nature of relevance in the IR system as the effectiveness of interactive exchange on different levels, and they are non-independent interdependencies, which are primarily influenced by Schutz's philosophical theory of relevance.
 Schutz considered relevance as the property that determines the connections and relations in our lifeworld.
-He identified three types of basic and interdependent relevance that interact dynamically within a ``system of relevancies'' \cite{saracevic1996relevance}: \begin{enumerate*}[label=(\roman*)] \item Topical relevance, which refers to the perception of what is separated from one's experience to form one's present object of concentration; \item Interpretational relevance, which involves the past experiences in understanding the currently concerned object; and \item Motivational relevance, which refers to the course of action to be adapted based on the interpretations. \end{enumerate*} The motivational relevance, in turn, helps obtain additional materials to become a user's new experience, which further facilitates topical and interpretational relevance.
+He identified three types of basic and interdependent relevance that interact dynamically within a ``system of relevancies'' \cite{saracevic1996relevance, schutz2011reflections}: \begin{enumerate*}[label=(\roman*)] \item Topical relevance, which refers to the perception of what is separated from one's experience to form one's present object of concentration; \item Interpretational relevance, which involves the past experiences in understanding the currently concerned object; and \item Motivational relevance, which refers to the course of action to be adapted based on the interpretations. \end{enumerate*} The motivational relevance, in turn, helps obtain additional materials to become a user's new experience, which further facilitates topical and interpretational relevance.
 Schutz posited that one's perception of the world may be enhanced by this dynamic interaction, as shown in Figure \ref{fig:shutz_rag}.
-We consider that topical relevance, interpretational relevance, and motivational relevance are closely related to topical relevance, utility, and answering respectively in RAG.
-Inspired by the dynamic interaction of the relevance system, we believe the dynamic interactions between the three components in RAG can promote the performance of each step.
+By incorporating utility judgments into RAG, we can re-examine its three components: topical relevance or relevance ranking derived from retrieval models, utility judgments, and answer generation.
+Topical relevance is an emerging focus on a topic, utility is the deeper understanding of the topic, and answers indicate the final solution based on the interpretations and will guide users' actions. \textit{Therefore, topic relevance, utility, and derived answer also reflect three cognitive levels for LLMs in question-answering, from low to high, i.e., aboutness, the value for deriving an answer, and the derived answer.}